Why is face recognition everywhere?

 Not surprisingly the facial feature coordinates method is better than the Eigenfaces method but is still suboptimal.
 We are throwing lots of useful information away: hair colour, eye colour, any facial structure that isn’t captured by a feature point, etc.

-Deep learning approach
+Deep learning approach to face recognition

 The last method in particular involved a human programming into a computer the definition of an “eyebrow” etc. The current generation of face recognisers throws all this out of the window.